Good Fat vs Bad Fat: Your Daily Fat Intake Explained

-The word “fat” is always a word that no one wants to hear or think about.
-It stands for something negative in society, something no one wants to be confronted with.
-But, the reality is, there is such a thing as “good” fat.
-Although we all think that we should have a low-fat diet in order to lose or maintain a healthy weight, the truth is that we need fats in order to function properly.
+Although most of us think that we should follow a low-fat diet in order to lose or maintain a healthy weight, the truth is that we need fats in order to function properly.
 The key is knowing which fats you should be eating and which you should avoid for the best weight loss results.
+So, if you have any questions about your daily fat intake, we are here to help you figure it out.

 Let’s start off with the worst: Trans fat.
 These should be avoided completely, as they raise cholesterol levels, increasing risk of heart disease and stroke and weight gain.
 Types of food with trans fat include: Cookies, pastries, candy, fried foods, microwave popcorn, chips, store-bought pizza, generally evil processed food.
 Watch out for processed food ingredients that state "hydrogenated" or "partially hydrogenated" oils, as these ingredients are harmful and contain trans fat that will harm your weight loss progress.